I wanted to be a schoolteacher. From registered nurse to 3rd grade educator; seemed like a good move. What did my wife think?

 “I solemnly pledge myself before God and in the presence of this assembly, to pass my life in purity and to practice my profession faithfully.
 I will abstain from whatever is deleterious and mischievous, and will not take or knowingly administer any harmful drug.
 I will do all in my power to maintain and elevate the standard of my profession, and will hold in confidence all personal matters committed to my keeping and all family affairs coming to my knowledge in the practice of my calling.
 With loyalty will I endeavor to aid the physician in his work, and devote myself to the welfare of those committed to my care.”

 How did I find myself here at this moment in time?
 What was I doing wearing this all-white uniform?
 There were 20 females, all wearing nursing hats (for real!).
 Like the ladies, we three guys were wearing white knee-high, nylons (for real!) per the nursing school’s dress code from semester’s past…way past…that prohibited cotton socks.
 We were all about to head out into the great beyond and stick people with sharp objects…and get away with it.

 To be honest, I didn’t really know that was what I wanted.
 I am a nurse and didn’t really know if I even wanted to be that.
-A school teacher?
-What about teaching younger folks would make me more happy than caring for older folks (I was a hospice nurse at the time we were “discussing” this midlife career change)?
+A schoolteacher?
+What about teaching younger folks would make me happier than caring for older folks (I was a hospice nurse at the time we were “discussing” this midlife career change)?

 So, I responded honestly, “I don’t know what I want.”